jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Notifications.md

 You can also target a specific jig with input parameters from your push notification.
 An example of this would be a notification about a new product promotion with the promotion detail jig as the target.
 When the user taps on the notification (either on the native push notification or the in-app notification), the app will navigate to the specific promotion:

 For this, you need a REST function definition, a Jig that invokes the REST function, and a target jig that will be displayed when the user taps on the notification.
-See [Notifications]() for the code example.&#x20;
+See [Notifications]() for the code example.
 ::::

 :::ExpandableHeading